 After a few weeks in your care, your puppy will be drawn to anything covered in your scent.
 If you’re not careful, socks and underwear may fall victim to tiny, sharp puppy teeth.
 Gather up dirty laundry and keep it where it belongs – in the closet and out of sight of your puppy.

 Want to learn more about caring for your dachshund puppy?
-Give me a call today for more information!
+Read through our blog or contact Patti’s Dachshund Farm today!